 Not - Sustained: Investigation fails to discover sufficient evidence to clearly prove or disprove the allegations made in the complaint;

 Sustained: The investigation disclosed sufficient evidence to clearly prove the allegations made in the complaint.
 The investigator assigned to the case will notify the complainant of the conclusion of case.
 The letter will only address one of the above listed conclusions.
 The investigations will be forwarded to the Sheriff for his review and any disciplinary actions.
 All Internal Affairs investigations and contents are confidential.
 Only the Sheriff may release information relating to an open internal affairs investigation.

 Each case is taken very seriously and will always be fairly and impartially investigated.
 It is impossible to put a time limit on any investigation, as the seriousness of the allegations vary, but every effort will be made to keep complainants informed.

 If you have a complaint with any member of the Hamilton County Sheriff’s Office or Support Personnel contact the Internal Affairs Office at (423) 209-8946.
-Information may also be submitted through the CID Tip Submission Form and reviewed by Internal Affairs.
+Information may also be submitted through the Internal Affairs Tip Submission Form and reviewed by Internal Affairs.